handihealth/C4H_dental_challenge/README.md

 #openEHR and HANDI-HOPD Ehrscape

 The [HANDI-HOPD Ehrscape API](https://www.ehrscape.com/api-explorer.html), developed by Marand, provides a simple restful API which hides much of the complexity of the underlying openEHR server.
 In particular it accepts simpler, flatter forms of data, using defaults within the template schema to correctly populate the canonical openEHR data which is actually stored internally.
-Crews may find it easier simply to do a brute-force text substitution on the json string, rather than parsing into objects e.g. with [Handlebars](http://handlebarsjs.com/).
+Crews may find it easier to use a 'Template engine' on the json string, rather than parsing into objects e.g. with [Handlebars](http://handlebarsjs.com/) or [Apache Velocity](http://en.wikipedia.org/wiki/Apache_Velocity).

 The FLAT JSON format is just a set of simple name/value pairs where the 'name' carries the path to each element.
 You do not need to parse this path.